IEA-Paris/PPIAS/content/articles/brains-that-pull-the-triggers/2nd-conference-on-syndrome-e/SynE2_2016_6_the-road-to-mass-killing.md

 ---
-abstract: The Brains that pull the Triggers.
-2nd Conference on Syndrome E, Paris IAS, 09-10 May 2016
+abstract: 'The Brains that pull the Triggers.
+2nd Conference on Syndrome E, Paris IAS, 09-10 May 2016 - Session 2 - Pathology: One of us or one unlike us?'
 article_title: 'The Road to Mass Killing: a Pathological Process?'
 authors:
 - firstname: 'David '